maiakuszyk-whittall/maiakuszyk-whittall/README.md

 - Hiya, I'm Maia Kuszyk-Whittall.
-- I'm currently interested in practicing programming.
+- I'm currently interested in practicing programming and I am also currently developing a website.
-- I recently (June 2024) completed a year of Electronic and Electrical Engineering study at the University of Birmingham.
-This is consisted of Electrical engineering, materials, fluid mechanics and energy transfer and working on group design projects during Semester two and the C programming language, engineering mathematics, mechanics and, a individual design project in semester one.
+- I recently (June 2024) completed a year of electronic and Electrical Engineering study at the University of Birmingham.
+This is consisted of Electrical engineering, materials, fluid mechanics and energy transfer and working on group design projects during semester two and the C programming language, engineering mathematics, mechanics and, a individual design project in semester one.